 1. Castillo San Felipe del Morro (aka El Morro)

 The seaside fortress of El Morro (as the locals call it) was once used to guard the Colonial town from would-be invaders.
 Today, Castillo San Felipe del Morro is a major destination for locals and visitors alike.

 Stone walls and walkways surround a scenic, green plateau where guests throw picnics, fly kites and walk the shoreline trails.
 In other words, visiting El Morro is one of the best things to do in Puerto Rico with kids.

-And when you’re done visiting the fort, you can take advantage of Old San Juan’s incredible nightlife ( check out our quick nightlife guide).
+And when you’re done visiting the fort, you can take advantage of Old San Juan’s incredible nightlife (check out our quick nightlife guide), but if you.